 Celebrities are great at selling products to the public, but your target audience is much more specialized than the general population.
 You operate in a niche market that requires some expertise when selling to your users.

 Micro-influencers are much more affordable, meaning it’s easy for you to settle on a reasonable price for marketing services.
 On average, micro-influencers charge a couple of hundred dollars per post, which is cost-effective for most brands.
 A lower budget improves ROI significantly and allows brands to work with several influencers at a go.
-This increases a brand’s reach and enables them to connect with more of their target audience.
+This increases a brand’s reach and enables them to connect with more of its target audience.

 Audience insights like no other